p-m-jakubowski/yadic/README.md

 # Yadic

-Yadic is minimalistic JavaScript implementation of Dependency Injection Container with async components in mind.
+Yadic is a minimalistic JavaScript implementation of Dependency Injection Container with async components in mind.

 * [Installation](#installation)
 * [Usage](#usage)